Who we are

 Portia Agyei Yeboah

-Managing Director & CEO AP OAK Company Limited
+Managing Director of AP OAK Company Limited

 Prior to founding AP OAK Limited, Portia worked in middle management roles in various non-profit organizations.
 She also gained valuable work experience in social enterprise start-ups.
 Since attaining her first degree, Portia has dedicated herself to mentoring over 3000 girls in Senior High Schools in Ghana.
 She believes that when women are educated, the positive impact transcends generations